Caption

 A high inventory turnover is desirable because it indicates you sell through stock quickly, implying lower carrying costs.
 Firms also use inventory turnover to determine how successfully they anticipate customers' needs.

-What is inventory analysis?
+What is Inventory Analysis?

 Inventory analysis involves assessing how the demand for different products changes over time.
 This analysis helps you stock just the right amount of inventory.
 It also identifies your most profitable products.